Jim Flaherty: Personal life and death

 His wife, Christine Elliott, was the Progressive Conservative Member of Provincial Parliament for Oshawa–Whitby, east of Toronto and Deputy Leader of the Opposition until her resignation in August 2015.
-The couple lived in Whitby and have triplet sons John, Gaelen and Quinn, who were born in 1991.
+The couple lived in Whitby and have triplet sons John, Galen and Quinn, who were born in 1991.
 His son Galen, used to work for Doug Ford who was then a member of Toronto City Council.
 Elliott and Flaherty have both championed issues surrounding children with disabilities; their son, John, has a disability.

 In his final years, Flaherty underwent a marked change in his physical appearance including significant weight gain.
 In January 2013, Flaherty announced he had bullous pemphigoid.
 He was treated with prednisone, a powerful steroid for which side effects such as those suffered by Flaherty are well-documented.
 Flaherty died on April 10, 2014, at his home in Ottawa after suffering a heart attack at the age of 64.

 A state funeral was held for Flaherty on April 16, 2014, at St. James Cathedral in Toronto.